 A variety of teaching opportunities are available through the School of Pharmacy.
 Residents have the opportunity to pursue a teaching certificate following the completion of certain tasks assigned by the School of Pharmacy.

 Johns Hopkins Medicine

-As a member of Johns Hopkins Medicine, HCGH offers residents the opportunity to participate in elective rotations and pharmacotherapy rounds.
+As a member of Johns Hopkins Medicine, HCGH offers residents the opportunity to participate in elective rotations, drug class reviews and pharmacotherapy rounds.
 The goal of pharmacotherapy rounds is to enhance the participant’s knowledge of drug therapies and provide opportunities to present complex and controversial concepts in medicine.

 Effective communication is critical to a pharmacy practitioner.
 Throughout the residency year, participants are given multiple opportunities to refine their communication skills.
 The following presentations are mandatory:

-- A 60-minute ACPE-accredited (Accreditation Council for Pharmacy Education) pharmacotherapy rounds presentation to Pharmacy staff at Johns Hopkins Medicine.
+- A 30-minute ACPE-accredited (Accreditation Council for Pharmacy Education) pharmacotherapy rounds presentation at Johns Hopkins Hospital

-- At least three 30-minute case presentations to the HCGH Pharmacy Department
+- At least five 30-minute case presentations to the HCGH Pharmacy Department

 - In-service programs for the nursing staff, in conjunction with the Clinical Education Department

 - Poster presentation at the ASHP Midyear Clinical Meeting (ASHP or Vizient residency showcase)

 - The resident’s longitudinal research project will be presented at the Eastern States Residency Conference